-It doesn’t take very long for our heroes to find themselves in danger.
-A platform they are standing on is actually a lift, and as they hurtle beneath the sea, the TARDIS crew succumb to the bends.
+It isn’t long before our heroes find themselves in trouble.
+A platform they are standing on is actually a lift, and as they hurtle beneath the sea, they all succumb to the bends.

-Sue: That’s very interesting.
-Ben just asked Polly to get them out of there.
+Sue: That’s interesting.
+Ben asked Polly to get them out of there.
 He didn’t ask the Doctor, and he’s standing right next to him.
 I don’t blame Ben, though.
-This Doctor is still pretty useless.
+This Doctor is useless.

-When they regain consciousness, Polly finds some pottery with the logo for the 1968 Mexico Olympiad emblazoned on it, and then our heroes are confronted by a race of people dressed in clam shells and seaweed.
-Sue believes she has it sussed.
+When they regain consciousness, Polly finds some pottery with the 1968 Mexico Olympiad logo emblazoned on it, and when our heroes are suddenly confronted by people dressed in clamshells and seaweed, Sue thinks she’s figured everything out:

-Sue: Are they rehearsing for the Opening Ceremony?
+Sue: Are they rehearsing for an Olympic Opening Ceremony?

-Their high priest even sports a fish on his head.
+Their number includes a high priest with a dead fish on his head.

-Sue: Please tell me the Doctor doesn’t get a hat like that.
+Sue: I really hope the Doctor doesn’t get a hat like that.

-Just as Sue believes she has a handle on events, our heroes are strapped to some slabs and sadistically lowered toward a mad man’s pet sharks.
+Our heroes are strapped to some slabs and lowered toward a mad man’s pet sharks.

 Sue: Is this a Bond movie now?

-Sue: You can’t really argue with that, can you?
-That settles it.
-His name is Dr. Who.
+Sue: You can’t argue with that.
+That settles it, his name is Doctor Who.
 You’ll just have to accept it, love.

-Me: Unless his real name begins with a W.
+Me: Unless his name begins with a W.

-Sue: Like Doctor Wibbly-Wobbly-Timey-Wimey?
-Would that make you feel any better?
-And does it really matter?
-I call him Dr. Who all the time.
+Sue: Like Doctor Wibbly-Wobbly-Timey-Wimey, you mean?
+Would that make you feel better?
+And why does it matter, anyway?
+I call him Doctor Who all the time.

-Me: Yes, I know.
-And every time you do it, part of me dies.
+Me: Yeah, and every time you do, part of me dies.

 Sue: Atlantis.
-Of course it’s Atlantis.
-Where else would they be in this ****-ed up programme?
-So, it’s James Bond on Atlantis?
-Gotcha.
+Of course it’s ****ing Atlantis.
+Where else could they possibly be in this ****ed-up programme?
+Okay, so it’s James Bond on Atlantis.
+Got it.
+Fine.

-Sue: I don’t know what Polly is moaning about.
-I’d love to breathe underwater indefinitely.
+Sue: I don’t know what Polly is complaining about.
 She could stick around and enter the 1972 Olympics.
 Mark Spitz would have nothing on her.

 Sue: Trust you to notice that, love.

-The hot topic of conversation during this episode is Zaroff.
-Who else?
+The hot topic of conversation during this episode is Professor Zaroff.
+Obviously.

-Sue: He reminds me of that mad scientist from that show you love, you know, Comedy Theater 2000.
+Sue: He reminds me of the mad scientist in that show you love, Neil.
+What’s it called?
+Comedy Theater 2000?

 Me: Mystery Science Theater 3000.

 Sue: That’s it.
-He reminds me of the mad scientist from that – an over-the-top pantomime villain.
+He reminds me of the scientist in that.
+He’s an over-the-top pantomime villain.

-Me: Believe it or not, the guy playing him is actually a very fine actor.
+Me: Believe it or not, the guy who’s playing him is a very fine actor.

 Sue: Oh, I don’t doubt it.
-He’s just having a laugh with the part.
+He’s obviously having a laugh with the part.
 And who can blame him?
-How else would you play this character?
+How else could you possibly play it?
 His plan is completely pointless.
-There’s no clever reason for him to do any of this, he just wants to blow up the world.
-There’s no benefit or motive.
+There’s no reason for him to do any of this, he just wants to blow up the world.
+There’s no benefit or motive at all.

 Me: He’s insane.

 Sue: It’s lazy.
-With no motivation or back story you have to play him as a larger-than-life lunatic.
-I like him.
+I like him, though.
 He’s committed.
-He’s definitely the funniest villain we’ve had in the series so far.
+He’s definitely the funniest villain in the series so far.

-Me: Have you warmed to Troughton yet?
+Me: Have you warmed to Patrick Troughton yet?
 He’s basically playing his version of the Doctor now.
-More or less.
+Well, more or less.

-Sue: He reminds me of Ken Dodd in some of these stills.
-That one in particular (see right).
-The music doesn’t help.
+Sue: He reminds me of Ken Dodd in some of these photos.
+The music doesn’t help, either.
 It’s atrocious.
 It sounds like they’ve let a small child loose on a Bontempi organ.
-This is the worst music that I’ve heard in the series so far.
+This is the worst music I’ve heard in the series so far.
 Who’s responsible for it?